stolostron/rhacm-docs/governance/cert_policy_ctrl.md

 copyright:
   years: 2019, 2020
-lastupdated: "2020-03-25"
+lastupdated: "2020-04-01"

 ---

 # Certificate policy controller

-Certificate policy controller can be used to receive notifications about non-compliant certificate policies.
+Certificate policy controller can be used to receive notifications about certificate policies that meet the minumun duration for an expiration time.
+When the expiration time is met, the policy is non-compliant.

 The certificate policy controller communicates with the local Kubernetes API server to get the list of secrets that contain certificates and determine all non-compliant certificates.